Filiprogrammer/lnd-ha-guide/setup_lnd_etcd_guide.md

 # Setting up a highly available LND cluster (manually)

-# Step 1: Setup a bitcoind regtest node
+# Step 1: Setup a bitcoind node

 Setup a Debian instance called "bitcoind" with the following ports allowed in the firewall:
 - 8332 (Bitcoin RPC)